boozallen/jenkins-templating-engine/docs/concepts/library-development/library-configuration-file.md

 Methods within steps annotated with `@Validate` will execute before the pipeline template.

-For example, if a library wanted to validate a more complex use case such as ensuring a library parameter named `threshold` was greater than or equal to zero but less than or equal to 100 the following could be implemetned:
+For example, if a library wanted to validate a more complex use case such as ensuring a library parameter named `threshold` was greater than or equal to zero but less than or equal to 100 the following could be implemented:

 ```groovy
 @Validate [1]